Wndx2/LemonBot/About/CONTRIBUTING.md

 5. **Comments**
    - Add **#COMMENTs** to your code to make it easy for all contributors to understand.
 Clear and concise comments are essential for collaboration, so we don't have to ask you every single time.
 Please use ALL CAPITALS in all comments.

+6. **Variables**
+   - Please do not change any of the existing variables.
+It's alright to create new ones, with new commands, but it's not okay to change the already existing variables, and renaming them, etc.
+   - If you did create a new variable, please comment before submitting a PR.

 ---